Take a Byte Out Of Time

 between entities around the world can now occur in real

 time by way of computers, satellites and cameras.
-Reports,

 studies or proposals can now be completely written on a